web-stuff-98/go-social-media/README.md

-# Something went wrong with hosting this.
-I have no idea how to use docker, i just tried random stuff for a couple of weeks until it worked, now it doesn't, so I will try more random crap for a few weeks until it works again
 # https://go-social-media-js.herokuapp.com

 pSQL-Social is the "new" version of this, using Vue.
 This project uses React 18 and postgres.
 The server code is also messy and has lots of nested for loops